un33k/django-finalware/README.md

 Overview
 ====================

-This utility application automatically setup the `Site` objects and injects any site related data into the response context.
-It also auto loads the most used template tags upfront.
+This utility application can automatically:

+  1. Setup the `Site` objects
+  2. Inject any site related data into the response `context`
+  3. Load the most used `template tags` on startup
+  4. Create or update a `superuser` account

 How to install
 ====================